anurag0x/mothongo-kanbam/Readme.md

 API endpoints are rate-limited to 500 requests per minute to prevent abuse.

 ## Deployment
-The application is deployed on AWS EC2.
-Continuous Integration and Deployment are set up using GitHub Actions.
+The application is deployed on Render Continuous Integration and Deployment are set up using GitHub Actions.

 ## Postman Documentation
 APIs are documented using Postman.
 You can find the public documentation